mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 bureaucracy but Aslan classify it as split control, similar to balkanised for humans.
 All of the 29 Tlaukhu clans (and about 300 others) have landholds on Kusyu.
-Weapons restrictions are about equivalent to human law level 4 (military weapons prohibited).
+Weapons restrictions are about equivalent to human law level4 (military weapons prohibited).
 Technological level is E and is about the maximum to be encountered in the Hierate.